cdrischler/compphysics-summer-tutorials/fortranC/README.md

 # Tutorial on compiled languages: Fortran & C/C++

+**Author: Charlotte Elster**

 ## What is Fortran?

-`Fortran`, short for `Formula Translator`, was the first widely used upper level programming language and originated in the 1050's.
+`Fortran`, short for `Formula Translator`, was the first widely used upper-level programming language and originated in the 1950s.
 Despite its age, it remains a high-performance computing language and can be faster than both, C and C++.

 Initially designed for scientists and engineers to run large-scale models and simulations in